David P. Goldman: U.S. Campaign Against China’s Huawei Has Failed

-London Center for Policy Research fellow David P. Goldman joined SiriusXM hosts Rebecca Mansour and Joel Pollak on Monday’s edition of Breitbart News Tonight to talk about the apparent victory of the protest movement in Hong Kong.
+China expert and Asia Times columnist David P. Goldman joined SiriusXM hosts Rebecca Mansour and Joel Pollak on Monday’s edition of Breitbart News Tonight to talk about the apparent victory of the protest movement in Hong Kong.

 Goldman also discussed the economic, technological, and national security challenges posed by the dominant position of China’s Huawei telecom corporation.